Loading an Application for Development

 caution

-When deploying for production use, your resources will need to be hosted via a web server and the ${extensionPath}
+When deploying for production use, your resources will need to be hosted via a web server and any instances of ${extensionPath}

 Now that the necessary files have been added and configured, you can load your extension into the browser using Chrome or Firefox.